psu13/mutable-hakyll/draft/quantum.md

 ### Basis Vectors

-There is a third important fact about Hilbert spaces that we need to cover so that the language we use later will make sense.
-In a vector space a _basis_ is a set of vectors that one can use to represent any other vector in the space using linear combinations.
+The third important fact about Hilbert spaces that we will need is the idea of a _basis_.
+In a Hilbert space (really any vector space) a _basis_ is a set of vectors that one can use to represent any other vector in the space using linear combinations.
 If this set is _finite_, meaning that you can count up the number of basis vectors you need with your fingers, then we say that the vector space is "finite dimensional".

 The most familiar example of a finite dimensional Hilbert space is $\mathbb R^n$ (and also
 $\mathbb C^n$ if you like complex numbers).
 Here the basis that we all know about is the